iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 > I am a nurse and have tested positive in April.
 No pin given.
 Won't let me submit my result<br> :date: __2020-11-14 09:22:03__

-> We live in a weird ass world, ive been inside for months<br> :date: __2020-11-13 20:05:32__

-> Too much text, especially when you try to look at John Hopkins pages.
-The notice about that fills half the page, the bottom icons take more, so you get very little info on the screen and cant even see that it is michigan on the map.
-Next topic: I also worry very much about being tracked and my privacy.<br> :date: __2020-11-12 16:00:48__

 #### 2-star reviews